Andean Community (CAN)

 circumstances through integration

-of foreign trade and economic and social cooperation;
+of the foreign trade and economic and social cooperation

 - Reinforce subregional solidarity

 - Seek the continuing improvement of the living standards of the people.